sigstore/sigstore-ruby/README.md

-# Sigstore::Cosign::Verify
+# Sigstore

-This is a pure Ruby implementation of the `cosign verify` command from the [sigstore/cosign](https://sigstore.dev/projects/cosign) project.
+This is a pure Ruby implementation of the `sigstore verify` command from the [sigstore/cosign](https://sigstore.dev/projects/cosign) project.
 It is intended to be used as a library in other Ruby projects, in additional to a `gem` subcommand.
 The project also contains a TUF client implementation, given TUF is a part of the sigstore verification flow.

 ## Installation